 Install NCDU

-In order to be able to use NCDU, you must of course install it first.
+Of course, in order to use NCDU, you need to install it first.

-Use NCDU to view memory usage for each folder and file
+Use NCDU to view the memory usage of individual folders and files.

-After installation, you can use NCDU without further configuration.
+After the installation you can use NCDU without any further configuration.

-NCDU starts on it and scans all directories starting from the directory in which it was started.
-So if you have previously changed to the base directory with "cd /", NCDU will show you an overview of the complete base directory.
+NCDU then starts and scans all directories starting from the directory in which it was started.
+If you have previously changed to the base directory with "cd /", NCDU will show you an overview of the complete base directory.

-After the scan is completed, you will be shown an overview of the memory consumption of the folders in this folder level.
+After the scan is finished, you will see an overview of the memory consumption of the folders in this folder level.

-You can now use the up and down arrow keys to select a folder.
-As soon as you press the Enter key, NCDU changes to this selected folder and shows you the memory consumption of the folders it contains.
+With the up and down arrow keys you can now select a folder.
+As soon as you press the Enter key, NCDU switches to this selected folder and shows you the memory consumption of the folders it contains.

-In this way you can navigate through all folders and get a very good overview of the memory usage of each folder.
+This way you can navigate through all folders and get a very good overview of the storage usage of each folder.

 More articles on the topic